Internal Posting Only

 Ability to travel amongst HCC sites

-Master's degree or higher with 18 graduate hours in Geology and Environmental Sciences.
-Photocopy of college transcript showing degree conferred must be submitted with application for consideration.
+High school diploma or GED, Bachelor's degree preferred.
 OFFICIAL TRANSCRIPT IS REQUIRED AT TIME OF EMPLOYMENT.
 Copies of all relevant transcripts must be submitted with your application, on or before the closing date.
 Transcript copies may be submitted in one of three ways: (1) by mail (2) by fax or (3) by electronic attachment to your online application A Transcript Transmittal Coversheet must accompany all faxed or mailed transcripts.
 A link to this form is located on the home page blue menu to the right of these instructions.
 HR Employment Services Fax # is (713) 718-8641.

-Minimum of one (1) year of college level teaching experience or five (5) to ten (10) years of related work experience required.
+Minimum of one (1) year of college level teaching experience or three (3) to ten (10) years of related work experience required.
 NOTE: Part-time experience will be counted as half of full-time experience; for example, two (2) years of part-time experience will equal one (1) year of full-time experience.

 Knowledge, Skills and Abilities

-Willing and able to teach day or evening classes at a number of sites around the city.
-Excellent interpersonal skills and the ability to communicate effectively with a diverse professional, community, and student population.
-Possess good organizational and planning skills.
-Demonstrate sensitivity to students with diverse academic, socio-economic, cultural and ethnic backgrounds and students with disabilities.
-Demonstrated ability to inspire and motivate students in a learning-centered environment.
-Self-disciplined and able to effectively manage others.
+Possess the ability to work in a diverse work environment Willing and able to teach day or evening classes at a number of sites around the city Knowledge and skill in a variety of computer usage and software are required Excellent interpersonal skills and the ability to communicate effectively with a diverse professional, community, and student population Possess good organizational and planning skills Demonstrate sensitivity to students with diverse academic, socio-economic, cultural and ethnic backgrounds and students with disabilities.
+Demonstrated ability to inspire and motivate students in a learning-centered environment Self-disciplined and able to effectively manage others

 Computer Skills Requirements